 For keloid revision, a pressure or elastic dressing may be placed over the area after the operation to prevent the keloid from coming back.

 For other types of scar revision, a light dressing is applied.
-Stitches are usually removed in 3 to 4 days for the facial area, and in 5 to 7 days for incisions on other parts of the body.
+Stitches are usually removed after 3 to 4 days for the facial area, and after 5 to 7 days for incisions on other parts of the body.

 When you return to normal activities and work depends on the type, degree, and location of the surgery.
 Most people can resume normal activities soon after surgery.
-Doctors usually recommend that you avoid activities that stretch and may widen the new scar.
+Your doctor will likely tell you to avoid activities that stretch and may widen the new scar.

-If you have long-term stiffening of the joint, you may need physical therapy in addition to surgery to restore full function.
+If you have long-term stiffening of the joint, you may need physical therapy after surgery.